 Years ago… thirty or even forty … when I first developed an interest in theatrical history, I haunted the ephemera shops and fairs which flourished in London in those times, and, for a handful of pre-devalued pounds, picked up armloads of music, libretti, programmes, posters, playbills and … well … stuff.

 This morning I came across some ‘stuff’.
 I remember buying it.
-I was ‘a lot’.
+It was ‘a lot’.
 A chorus girl’s scrapbook, with all sorts of bits and pieces bundled in.
 I grabbed it because it was interleaved with photographs.
-Real, first-class photos of Daly’s and Gaiety Theatre musicals of the 1930s, some nowhere else reproduced.
+Real, first-class production photos of Daly’s and Gaiety Theatre musicals of the 1930s, some nowhere else reproduced.
 Well, they have been now, because they have been largely featured in my books, and have since headed with all the other goodies to Harvard.
 But there are still the bits and pieces…

 The chorus girl was a soubrette-dancer known as ‘Eileen Merry’, born in Bromley 13 March 1907, as Phyllis Eileen Wilks.
 This 1920 pupils’ concert programme includes Phyllis Wilks in a Russian dance.